Alberto Valentim: Managerial career

 In 2012, Valentim returned to Atlético Paranaense as an assistant manager.
 He left the club in the following year, and joined Palmeiras in 2014, also as an assistant.

 On 13 December 2016, Valentim was announced as Red Bull Brasil manager.
 The following 18 April, after a poor campaign in the 2017 Campeonato Paulista, he was sacked.

 On 24 June 2017, Valentim returned to Palmeiras, again as an assistant.
 On 13 October, he was appointed interim manager in the place of sacked Cuca.
 Despite finishing second, he was released by the club on 5 December.

 On 13 February 2018, Valentim was named manager of Botafogo.
 On 19 June, he resigned after accepting an offer from an Egyptian Club, Pyramids FC.

 On 18 August 2018, Valentim left Pyramids FC following a dispute with the club's owner Turki Al-Sheikh regarding the future of the team's striker Ribamar.
 Just one week later, he has joined Vasco da Gama for the remainder of the Campeonato Brasileiro campaign.

 Valentim was sacked on 21 April 2019, after losing the year's Campeonato Carioca.
 On 18 June, he took over fellow top-tier side Avaí, replacing fired Geninho, but returned to Botafogo on 11 October.
 He was dismissed by Bota for the second time on 9 February 2020, after a poor campaign in the Carioca.

 On 1 April 2021, Valentim was named manager of top tier newcomers Cuiabá.
 He won the year's Campeonato Mato-Grossense, but was dismissed on 29 May after seven wins in ten matches.

 On 1 October 2021, Valentim was named manager of Athletico Paranaense, still in the top tier.
 He left on a mutual agreement the following 10 April, after a 0–4 loss to São Paulo in the 2022 Série A opener.

 On 15 June 2022, Valentim replaced Mozart at the helm of CSA.
 On 8 August, however, he was dismissed.

 On 5 May 2023, after nearly one year without coaching, Valentim was named in charge of Atlético Goianiense in division two, but was dismissed on 10 July.
 On 26 February 2024, he was appointed head coach of fellow second division side Ituano.

 Valentim suffered relegation with Ituano in the 2024 Campeonato Paulista, and was relieved from his duties on 20 October of that year, with the side also in the relegation zone of the 2024 Série B. On 26 November, he was announced as head coach of Ponte Preta.

 Valentim opted to leave Ponte on 11 August 2025, amidst a financial crisis, after accepting an offer from América Mineiro.
+He avoided relegation with the latter, but was sacked on 12 April 2026.